caffeinate/vap/README.md

 * Vagrant - instantiating local virtual machines
 * Ansible - orchestration - installing packages and data

-There is an overlap in functionality with all of these devops tools so I'll aim to keep this to a minimum by getting ansible to do as much work as possible.

 Ansible Galaxy is great but I want this to be simple and self contained so it is easier to use for reference.